-- CODE OF THE PROJECT: BI/US-20-014 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020)
+- PROJECT CODE: BI/US-20-014, ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020

-- TITLE OF THE PROJECT: Synchrotron-based analysis of densified wood impregnated with curing resins
+- PROJECT TITLE: Synchrotron-based analysis of densified wood impregnated with curing resins

 - BUDGET: 3.000,00 EUR